Intern study summary - Jul 11 Tue

 AssertionError is raised.

-uses the ==
+self.assertEqual uses the == operator to

 check for equality, which checks if two objects have the same value.